 Reverend Dr. Martin Luther King, Jr. was a civil rights activist, spiritual leader, and proponent of non-violent direct action during the Civil Rights Movement in America.
-He worked to improve the lives of African-Americans, fighting oppression with civil disobedience and advocating for equality through systemic change.
+He worked to improve the lives of African Americans, fighting oppression with civil disobedience and advocating for equality through systemic change.

 Dr. King protested racial discrimination in federal and state laws across the country, famously organizing boycotts, sit-ins, and marches including the historic 1963 March on Washington, where on the steps of the Lincoln Memorial he delivered his famous “I Have a Dream” speech.
 In 1964, he won the Nobel Peace Prize for his work.
+On April 4, 1968, Dr. King was assassinated in Memphis, Tennessee sparking riots and mourning across the nation.
+Each year, on the third Monday in January, we honor the birth, memory, and history-altering work of Dr. King with a federal holiday marking the occasion.

 Continue below to learn about Dr. King’s life and legacy, the history of the Civil Rights Movement, and for resources supporting social justice at home and in the classroom.
-On January 16th, tune in from 1-3PM for special programming in celebration of Dr. Martin Luther King, Jr. Day during our Watch & Wonder block.

 Jump to article sections: